St. James Cathedral

 The Rev’d Leigh Kern

 The Reverend Leigh Kern was born in Pembroke, Ontario.
 She received her undergraduate degree in history and religious studies from the University of Toronto in 2013.
 She completed her Masters of Divinity in May of 2016 from Yale Divinity School.
 In New Haven she worked as chaplain to the Community Soup Kitchen for two years.
-Deacon Leigh Kern has a history of engagement with the arts, social justice, and anti-oppression organizing.
-In her spare time she enjoys writing music, playing the guitar, painting, being outside, and cooking for friends.
-She was ordained to the transitional diaconate in the Diocese of Toronto on May 1st, 2016.
+Mother Leigh Kern has a history of engagement with the arts, social justice, and anti-oppression organizing.
+She is a musician, artist, and printmaker.
 Mother Leigh was ordained to the priesthood by Archbishop Johnson on January 14, 2017.

 Tel: 416-364-7865, ext.
 237